nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ### 7.2 Operational Monitoring

-Operational monitoring for the Security Server Sidecar provider can be used to obtain information about the services it is running.
+You can use operational monitoring for the Security Server Sidecar provider can be used to obtain information about the services it is running.
 The operational monitoring processes operational statistics (such as which services have been called, how many times, what was the size of the response, etc.) of the Security Servers.
-The operational monitoring will create a database named "op-monitor" for store the data, this database can be configured internally in the container or externally (check 1.6).
-More information about how to test it can be found on the [Operational Monitoring documentation](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring/Protocols).
+The operational monitoring will create a database named "op-monitor" to store the data.
+You can configure this database internally in the container or externally (check 1.6).
+More information on how to test it can be found on the [Operational Monitoring documentation](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring/Protocols).

 ## 8 Message log

-Message log will be available if we use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.
+Message log will be available if you use the regular version of the X-Road Security Server Sidecar instead of the 'slim' version.

 ### 8.1 Local storage of message log